 - A. "Questions of Privilege" are those questions which relate to the rights and privileges of the Body or of its members in their official capacity, and should be distinguished from "privileged questions" which are a class of motions having the highest precedence pursuant to Rule 21. - B. "Questions of Privilege" shall be: - 1.
 "Privilege of the House" which affects the rights of the House collectively, its safety, dignity and integrity of its proceedings and has the highest precedence. - 2.
-"Personal Privilege" which relates to the rights, reputation and conduct of members individually, in their respective capacity only; and shall have precedence of all other questions except motion to adjourn and except as provided in Rule 7.
+"Personal Privilege" which relates to the rights, reputation and conduct of members individually, in their respective capacity only, and shall have precedence of all other questions except motion to adjourn and except as provided in Rule 7.
 Any member rising to a point of personal privilege upon being recognized shall first state the point and shall be allowed to speak for a period not to exceed three minutes.
-All points of personal privilege shall be made at the conclusion of the order of business, unless otherwise directed by the speaker, but points of personal privilege to introduce guests that are confined to one minute may be made at the commencent of each day during the legislative session.
+All points of personal privilege shall be made at the conclusion of the order of business, unless otherwise directed by the Speaker, but points of personal privilege to introduce guests that are confined to one minute may be made at the commencement of each day during the legislative session.

-PETITIONS, MEMORIALS AND OTHER COMMUNICATIONS
+PETITIONS, MEMORIALS, REMONSTRANCES AND OTHER COMMUNICATIONS

-- A. Petitions, memorials or other papers addressed to the House may be presented by the Speaker or by a member and shall be read and considered in the order presented unless the House shall direct otherwise.
-The subject matter and the name of the person presenting the petition or other paper shall be endorsed thereon. - B. Messages from the Governor, reports and communications from heads of departments, or other communications to the House, and messages from the Senate, may be referred directly to appropriate committees.
+- A. Petitions, memorials, remonstrances or other papers submitted to the House shall be received by the Chief Clerk's office and placed on file as the final action on the petition, memorial, remonstrance or other paper. - B. Petitions, memorials, remonstrances or other papers submitted to the House may be presented by the Speaker or by a member and shall be read and considered in the order presented unless the House shall direct otherwise.
+The subject matter and the name of the person presenting the petition or other paper shall be endorsed thereon.

+C. Messages from the Governor, reports and communications from heads of departments, or other communications to the House, and messages from the Senate, may be referred directly to appropriate committees.

-ORDER ON THE FLOOR, PRIVILEGE OF THE FLOOR, MAIN GALLERY, PRESS GALLERY
+ORDER ON THE FLOOR, PRIVILEGE OF THE FLOOR,

+MAIN GALLERY, PRESS GALLERY